-Brian E. Moore, MD, has joined Southern Illinois University School of Medicine as an associate professor in the Department of Neurology.
+Brian E. Moore, MD is an associate professor in the Department of Neurology.
 He is cross-appointed in the departments of Pathology and Medical Education as well as the Division of Neurosurgery.
-In addition to his teaching duties, he will serve as director of the brain bank at the Center for Alzheimer’s Disease and Related Disorders at SIU-SM.
+In addition to his teaching duties, he will serve as director of the brain bank at the Center for Alzheimer’s Disease and Related Disorders at SIU School of Medicine.

 Dr. Moore is certified in anatomic pathology and neuropathology by the American Board of Pathology.
 He is on the Board of Directors and Treasurer for the Sangamon County Medical Society, a fellow of the College of American Pathology and a member of the American Association of Neuropathologists.

 Dr. Moore has written or coauthored more than 18 book chapters and articles on his research interests, which include neurologic disease and stem cell transdifferentiation.
 He is also author of the “Neuropathology Blog,” (http://neuropathologyblog.blogspot.com) a widely read neuropathology website on the internet.

 "Staying Sharp" publications from Dana Alliance for Brain Initiatives